 Examinations are administered to all students in grades 11-12 three times a year.
 In the second term IB Year 2 courses, however, "mock exams" are administered in lieu of other exams, whereas students who are taking CP courses, take regular 2nd term exams at that time.
-Students in IB Year 2 are exempt from end-of-year exams if they take the official IB external exam.
-In addition, the school administers the PSAT and SAT.
+Students in grade 12 are exempt from end-of-year exams if they take the official IB external exam.
+Re-sit exams take place before the onset of each academic year.
+In addition, the school is a test center for SAT exams.